colinhacks/zshy/README.md

 ### Subpaths and wildcards

-Multi-entrypoint packages can specify subpaths or wildcard exports in the `"zshy" > "exports"` field of their `package.json`:
+Multi-entrypoint packages can specify subpaths or wildcard exports in `package.json#/zshy/exports`:

 ```jsonc
 {